Penterep/ptwebdiscover/README.md

-   -o    --output                  <filename>      Output to file -S    --save                    <directory>     Save content localy -wdc  --without_dns_cache                       Do not use DNS cache (example for /etc/hosts records) -wa   --without_availability                    Do not use target availability check -tg   --target                  <ip or host>    Use this target when * is in domain -nr   --not-redirect                            Do not follow redirects -s    --silent                                  Do not show statistics in realtime
+   -o    --output                  <filename>      Output to file -S    --save                    <directory>     Save content localy -wdc  --without_dns_cache                       Do not use DNS cache (example for /etc/hosts records) -tg   --target                  <ip or host>    Use this target when * is in domain -nr   --not-redirect                            Do not follow redirects -s    --silent                                  Do not show statistics in realtime